Are you an adviser? Go to Unbiased Pro

 They are ideal for investors who understand financial markets and want to tailor their pension portfolios to their financial goals.

-However, SIPPs involve taking risks, so people considering this should consider their investment knowledge and risk tolerance before opening an account.
+However, SIPPs involve taking more risk, so anyone thinking of opening one should consider their investment knowledge and risk tolerance before opening an account.

 What is an individual savings account (ISA)?